Percy Stuart

-Percy Stuart is a German TV series (1969–1972).
+Percy Stuart is a German television series which was aired from 1969 to 1972.

 Synopsis

 Percy Stuart tried to fulfill his father's last wish by becoming a member of his father's English club and in order to get accepted he has to prove that he is worthy.
 Since some of the members do not like the idea he is confronted by a number of actually impossible missions.
 Whenever he fails them once he has start all over again.
 On his missions he is accompanied and observed by solicitor Reginald Prewster (Horst Keitel) who always eventually has to report to the club how it went.

 Protagonist

-Percy Stuart acts very self-confident and venturesome but still he is also a son who respects his fathers wishes.
-His father on the other hand seems to have offended the ultraconservative members of the Eccentric Club by leaving Merry Old England in order to make a fortune in the New World (and even more by succeeding in doing so).
-Even though some of the accredited club members act repeatedly downright grumpy, Percy Stuart would always remain nonchalant.
+Percy Stuart is self-confident and venturesome yet remains a son who respects his fathers wishes.
+His father, for his part, appears to have offended the more conservativem members of the Eccentric Club by leaving England in order to make a fortune in the New World, and still more, by succeeding in doing so.
+Even when some of the club members act repeatedly downright grumpy, Percy Stuart would always remain nonchalant.